hrtbrxkxr/Lets-Eat-Shiba-kun/README.md

 I like shiba dog so much then I think I want to create a game about shiba.
 So I come up with the idea about food that dog can eat and cannot.
 Finally I create this "Let's Eat Shiba-kun" game!
 You will play as shiba-kun to go through many stages by collecting food that dog can eat and you should avoid food that dog cannot eat to survive.
 It will be a food collecting instruction for each stage.

-I just upload only the scripts because all of contents is too big 😿
+I just upload only the scripts and sprites because all of contents is too big 😿

 ## How to play
 You can click this link and download it! https://hrtbrxkxr.itch.io/lets-eat-shiba-kun